Universal bounds for quantum metrology in the presence of correlated noise

-Let us also study the \emph{perpendicular dephasing} case ($\vec n = \hat x$), for which the HS is possible~\cite{Kurdzialek2023a}.
-As we checked numerically, to get the tightest bound in this case, we should not split the noisy operations $T$ in the blocks' boundaries equally---instead, we should make a cut after $V_\theta$ and before $T$, see Fig.~\ref{fig:deph}(b).
-This is because non-commuting noise acts before the signal, and the information about dephasing direction is no longer useful after the signal.
-Interestingly, the resulting bounds are equally tight for $m \in \{1,2,3\}$, which suggests that the bound is already tight for $m=1$.
-We confirm this by observing that the QFI achievable by adaptive protocol with $d_\mathcal{A} = 2$ is very close to the upper bound calculated for $m=1$, see Fig.~\ref{fig:deph}(c).
-We checked, that for perpendicular dephasing the QFI does not depend on the sign of $C$, but on its absolute value---correlations may be used as an extra source of information, since the achievable precision increases with $|C|$.
+We also study \emph{perpendicular dephasing} $\vec n = \hat x$, for which the HS is possible~\cite{Kurdzialek2023a}.
+In this case, we observed that the tightest bound is obtained by splitting the comb after $V_\theta$ and before $\t S$, see Fig.~\ref{fig:deph}(b).
+This is because non-commuting noise acts before the signal, and the information about rotation sign is useless after the signal.
+Interestingly, the resulting bounds are equally tight for $m \in \{1,2,3\}$, suggesting that the bound is already tight for $m=1$.
+This is further supported by the observation that the QFI achievable by an adaptive protocol with $d_\mathcal{A} = 2$ is very close to the upper bound calculated for $m=1$, see Fig.~\ref{fig:deph}(b).
+We also show that for perpendicular dephasing the QFI does not depend on the sign of $C$---all correlations act as an extra source of information, since the achievable precision increases with $|C|$.

+\paragraph*{Example: collisional thermometry.} From a different perspective, the environment register $\mathcal{R}$ may not represent noise, but an inaccessible quantum system, measured indirectly by sequential interactions with the mediators $\mathcal{H}_k$.
+This setup corresponds to quantum collision models~\cite{Ciccarello2022} and, for factorized probes, to quantum Markov chains, widely studied for parameter estimation~\cite{Guta2011,Godley2023}.